 We recognize these feelings as being the peak of human experience.
 If connecting and upgrading our minds is in pursuit of heightening and expanding these experiences, creating such a technology could help make us more human than ever.
 And before we reach that point, we will undoubtedly discover new ways to cure diseases, prolong life, and understand more about how the most complex structure in the universe, our mind, works.
 This is why I believe it is so important to work on this.

 Humanity has never just played by the rules, but rather worked to rewrite them to change what is physically possible.
 This holds especially true when expanding our cognitive abilities with brain interfaces.
 As we create this technology that will fundamentally change the playing field, we need to be critically vigilant that we are creating the best future for all.
 Watch this space.

-If you enjoyed or found helpful please clap away below or share, it’ll help this topic reach a broader audience.
+If you enjoyed or found helpful please clap away below or share.

 Feel free to contact me with questions, comments or feedback at firstname.lastname@example.org or @justLV on Twitter.

 Also, if you enjoy the technical and philosophical aspects of creating hardware products, check out some of my other writing